View all posts filed under 'The Wonder Years'

 –from Randy Newman’s “Short People”

 If you’ve spent any time at all reading Ocular Fusion, you’re no doubt aware of my enduring love for basketball.
-If you were to go further and scan the pages of my elementary school scrapbook, you would find that I listed basketball as my “favorite activity” from second grade through seventh (there was that little “tag” business in first grade, but that hardly counts).
-I lived for ACC basketball and the Boston Celtics, and whenever I played in a schoolyard pickup game, I took on the persona, if not the skill, of my favorite player, John “Hondo” Havlicek.
+If you were to go further and scan the pages of my elementary school scrapbook, you would find that I listed basketball as my “favorite activity” from second grade through seventh (there was that little “tag” business in first grade, but that hardly counts).… Read the rest

 Blogging–The Wonder Years, Chapter II